 Minnesota State University, Mankato has a Scientific Review Committee/Institutional Review Board (SRC/IRB).
 The purpose of this committee is to check student projects for compliance with the Intel ISEF and regional fair rules.
 If your school does not have a local SRC/IRB Committee, you need to forward the forms to Minnesota State University, Mankato prior to beginning your research.

-A copy of the SRC forms must be submitted by the deadline posted on the main page.
+A copy of the SRC forms must be submitted to the Science Fair Office (135 Trafton Science Center South, Mankato MN 56001) by the deadline posted on the main page.
 You must also bring a copy of your SRC forms with you on fair day.
-You should always keep the original copies.
+You should always keep the originals.
 We will not print forms for you the day of the fair.

 SRC Forms required for all projects: